 Listings are the bread and butter of the real estate business, and they're available through Multiple Listing Service (MLS) databases.
-But an agent needs other leads, too, and he can get them from a variety of sources.
+But an agent needs other leads, too, and they can get them from a variety of sources.

 This aspect of the business can be pretty much a 24/7 job.
 It can involve cultivating word-of-mouth contacts with family, friends, neighbors, or other professionals, and even cold calling.

 This could mean checking your lead stats or your website traffic statistics, or you might spend some time working up a new blog post topic.
 The key is never to set up some marketing and advertising strategies, then just forget about them.
 You must constantly monitor your marketing and the results you're getting.

 Do your best to get your own expertise into your ads and internet campaigns.
 Showcase yourself, not just properties.

 Multitudes of action items, deadlines, and deliveries are involved when you're doing deals.
 A busy agent spends time each day getting paperwork to the right places, explaining contract items to clients, coordinating inspections, reviewing documents, and more.

 If you don't like detail and long laundry lists of to-do items, you can find ways to streamline the process with technology, or you can hire an assistant.
 For example, with Evernote, a free website, agents can do task lists, maintain transaction folders, and accomplish many other things to simplify their work lives.

 Working with buyer clients isn't just about driving them around, looking at homes or other properties.
 A great deal of preparation is involved in determining their needs, finding suitable properties, and gathering information to help your buyer clients make decisions.